DIY electrosmog free solar controllers

 This circuit is designed for easy reproduction.
 It is very energy efficient and consumes only 0.01Watt in stand by.
 The circuit is also very sensitive to moisture and dirt and should therefore be in a box.

-Reaching the maximum voltage of a
+Reaching the maximum voltage of about 14 volts the transistor T1 switches through.

-bout 14 volts the transistor T1 switches through.
+Reaching the maximum voltage of about 14 volts the transistor T1 switches through.

-capacitor) the gate (G1) of mosfet 1 is controlled.
+Via a timing element (T2 and the 470uF capacitor) the gate (G1) of mosfet 1 is controlled.
 This stops the charging for about 25 sec.
 During this time the green LED is on.

 The right part of the circuit controlles the gate (G2) of the consumer mosfet by T3 to T5 (all NPN eg BC 547).
 The red LED and the 47 Ω resistor creates a hysteresis of about 0.5 volts.
 The cutoff should be set to 11.5 volts.
 T5 only turns around the signal for the mosfet.
 The thick 2200μF capacitor smooths interference in the circuit.